tanvi-orcl/fpp-ansible/README.md

 ### Playbooks

 General Variables

-- exa_host (fiservdb)
+- fpp_host (n3db1) - should be the specific host and not a group encompassing the host
-- fpp_host (n3db1): should be the specific host and not a group encompassing the host
+- exa_group (fiservdb)
 - identity_file (/home/oracle/.ssh/fiserv.key) - path to exadata key from fpp host
 - exa_tmp_path (/tmp)